ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-avalanche-chainlink-tutorial/README.md

 * -p specifies the port number
 * -v specifies the docker host location to store the container volume data
 * /avalanchego/build/avalanchego --network-id=fuji is the command to start the
-   avalanchego under fuji test network
+   avalanchego under Fuji test network

 Verify that the AvalancheGo node is started and running: